anssip/anssipiirainen.com/content/post/new-blog-site.md

     filename = "sitemap.xml"
 +++

-# New Blog
+# The new anssipiirainen.com

-A week ago I decided to set up a new website for this blog.
+A week ago, I decided to set up a new website for this blog.
 Somehow I always have the urge to learn something new.
-Just programming with the same old tools and languages becomes boring and somehting new is needed to spice up my life.
+Just programming with the same old tools and languages becomes boring, and something new is needed to spice up my life.

-This year I have been blogging more than ever and this is an area that I want to keep on doing also in the future.
+This year I have been blogging a lot.
+Writing is an area that I want to keep on doing also in the future.
 Up until this point, my blog was in Squarespace.
-I felt that I wanted to improve that: It should be easier for me to work on, and it should be also nicer and friendlier also for the reader.
+I felt that I wanted to improve my blogging workflow: It should be easier for me to work on, and the result should be better looking and friendlier for the reader.
 I also wanted to learn something new while building my new blogging "platform".

-I ended up building this using [Hugo](https://gohugo.io/).
-Hugo is a static site generator and provides a "hands on" feel that is great for a developer.
-It's much different to the experience Squarespace gives: Squarespace has a graphical UI and all posting and management is done in that web interface.
-With hugo, things are done using a text editor and the command line interface.
-It provides a more developer-friendly experience.
+I ended up building this website using [Hugo](https://gohugo.io/).
+Hugo is a static site generator and provides a developer-friendly "hands-on" experience for the user.
+It's a totally different experience than the GUI centered approach that Squarespace offers.
+With Hugo, everything happens in a text editor and in the command-line interface.

 Hugo is implemented using the Go programming language.
-I have some interest in learning Go which was one reason I ended up choosing Hugo.
+I am interested in learning Go, and one big reason for choosing Hugo was to get some exposure to Go.

 ## The result

-As you can see from the looks of this site, this is quite bare bones.
+As you can see from the looks of this site, this is quite bare-bones.
 It looks nerdy.
 Just like I wanted it to look like :smile:

-I have direct access to the CSS files, exactly like it should be when you want to also improve your CSS styling skills.
-The page templates are also there available for improvements whenever I feel the need to work on the site layout or on additional features.
+I have direct access to the CSS files, which is great, because I also want to improve my styling skills.

+The page templates are there available for hacking whenever I feel the need to work on the site layout or on additional features.
 I could integrate a mailing list to this site eventually, for example.
-The [Go page templates](https://golang.org/pkg/text/template/) seem powerful.
+The [Go page templating system](https://golang.org/pkg/text/template/) seems powerful.

-I can write the blog posts using my favorite text editor.
+I can now write the blog posts without leaving my favorite text editor, Visual Studio Code.
 I write my blog posts in Markdown which is a format that Hugo directly understands.
-Previously I had to copy/paste all test to the Squarespace post UI and now, with Hugo, my workflow is more straightforward as the markdown file sits in Hugo's content directory all the time when I work on it.
+Previously I had to copy/paste all text to the post UI in Squarespace website, and now, with Hugo, my workflow is more straightforward: The markdown file sits in Hugo's content directory all the time when I work on it.

-One thing that I hope to still streamline: How to integrate Grammarly in this workflow?
+I just found out that there is a Grammarly plugin for Visual Studio Code.
+I use Grammarly for checking the spelling grammar of my posts.
+The VSCode plugin seems a bit flaky at the moment, but it could be a great addition to my workflow.